dukrat/mopidy/docs/config.rst

     few seconds.
 The default is letting GStreamer decide the size, which at the time of this writing is 1000.

+.. confval:: audio/souphttpsrc_ssl-strict

+    Sets the ssl-strict property on any souphttpsrc element used in the pipeline.
+Defaults to``true``.

 Logging configuration
 =====================